 Derived data includes any information drawn from sources that are not trying to share the data intentionally.
 Instead, you or the vendor you select decipher the information through analysis.

 Finally, verified data: though it is the most trustworthy type of company data, it is also the most costly in time and resources as it involves manual verification of data.
-In other words, individuals must email or call company personnel to verify every detail in question.
+This is achieved by individuals emailing or calling company personnel to verify every detail in question.

 Typical attributes of firmographic data include:

 Companies and other organizations use firmographics data to identify unique organizational behaviors with relation to certain characteristics.
-For instance, a manufacturing company with an estimated yearly revenue of $10 million should employ at least 700 employees.
+A manufacturing company with an estimated yearly revenue of $10 million should employ at least 700 employees, for example.

-With this information, organizations can conduct market research and competitor analysis.
+Organizations can conduct market research and competitor analysis, with this information.
 Risk managers can also use the information to find risky investments—for example, by noting discrepancies in reported revenue and verified human resources used by a single company.

 Generally speaking, firmographic data is of good quality compared to other data categories.
 This is in part due to the fact that data providers don’t have to put in much effort to cleanse and present the data.
 However, as in any scenario, you should keep in mind that you need firmographic data that suits your needs.

-Before starting to work with the database, you should make sure the information will really add value to your company.
+Make sure the information will add value to your company, before starting to work with the database.
 For instance, you can measure added value by the increased number of sales leads and converted customers that your marketing department (the most likely user of the database) reports.
 The latter measurement may not be evident until after the database has been in use for a while but the former should be fairly evident from even before use.
 To increase the probability that the database will add value to your company, make sure to update and uniformly catalogue the information.

 Another important element to consider is the combination of firmographics and artificial intelligence.
 This combination can produce very interesting results.
 An integrated firmographic AI system can better predict which customers are likely to buy by analyzing which companies are growing or shrinking and which ones have increasing revenue or decreasing market share.